 Anna Castel is a Mexican theater director and feminist-pedagogue.
 She holds a degree in Hispanic Letters from the University of Guadalajara, Mexico (2016), and a Magister in Arts, Studies and Theater Practices from the Catholic University of Chile (2019).
 She is the theater director of Otro cuerpo Teatro e Investigación, a theater group with artists with disabilities and without disabilities from Mexico and Chile.
 Currently, the project performs in Valparaíso, Santiago de Chile and Guadalajara.
 To date, the company has three works of collective creation for young and adult audiences and accessible.
 The group has been a creditor of the National Art Fund of Chile (FONDART), in the line of Regional Training (2019, 2021) and the National Research Fund (2021).
 Her research work and accessibility methodology workshop for the scene has been presented in Mexico, Chile, Argentina and Brazil.
 Additionally, Anna works as an editor at the performing arts magazine “Vive Teatro” and develops the research methodology in practice for the Feeling Digital project.

-Yichen Rao is an anthropologist and a postdoc fellow at Lieberthal-Rogel Center for Chinese Studies, University of Michigan.
+Yichen Rao (Principal Investigator) is an anthropologist and a postdoc fellow at Lieberthal-Rogel Center for Chinese Studies, University of Michigan.
+He is the convenor of the project and the Feeling Digital website.
 He completed his PhD project at The University of Hong Kong on the rise and fall of China's "internet finance" industry, and his master's project at The Chinese University of Hong Kong on China's "internet addiction" treatment camps.
 He has a broad interest in China's digital economies, cultures, technologies and governing.
 Yichen was a recipient of the Wenner-Gren Foundation Dissertation Fieldwork Grant (2019-2020).
 He led a global project on artistic digital ethnographic research- "Feeling Digital and Reimagining Fieldwork during the COVID Times"- supported by the Universitas 21 Researcher Resilience Fund.
 In 2021, he was an Ernst Mach fellow visiting University of Vienna.
 He published in History of Psychology and Economic Anthropology.
 His paper was awarded the 2020 Schneider Prize Honorable Mention by the Society for Economic Anthropology, American Anthropological Association.

 Arba Bekteshi works as an urban anthropologist and walking artist in Tirana focusing on mediations of its changing urban landscape, negotiations on conceptualizations of public and private spaces, agency relations, as well as understandings of immanence in documentary.
 Bekteshi uses multimodal and sensory ethnography, psychogeographical walking, cartography and other forms of arts-based research to think with the various components of the ethnographic field.
 Bekteshi has a double undergraduate degree in Southeastern European Studies and International Relations from the American University in Bulgaria, an M.A. in Anthropology of Development and Social Transformation from the University of Sussex, UK, a Masters in International Communication from IULM University, IT and an M.Sc. in Archaeology from the University of Tirana, AL.